yasutakekazu/diaper/README.md

 **`headerOverlaysContent` - optional**

 Boolean.
 For scrollable sheets, if set to true, the content will scroll behind the header.
 I.e. the scrollable region takes up the full height of the dialog.
 A background blur is applied to the header.
+Defaults is false.

+**`stickyHeader` - optional**

+Boolean.
+If true the header will stick to the bottom of the page and can only be closed programatically.
+Default is false.

+**`openSticky` - optional**

+Boolean.
+When true, and stickyHeader is true, the sheet will open with the header in the sticky position :wink:.
+Default is false.

+**`toggleOnHeaderTap` - optional**

+Boolean.
+Enables tap on header to minimize and maximize the sheet.
+If stickyHeader is false, a header tap will close the sheet.
+The maximized state is either the full height, or, if set, the intial snapPoint.

+**`closeOnBackdrop tap` - optional**

-Defaults to false.
+Boolean.
+Defaults to TRUE.

 **`onClose()` - optional**